MyMT™ Blog

 If you look at the symptoms of lowered Vitamin C, you will see a host of issues from low energy, to easy bruising, to painful, swollen joints, to skin problems and more.

-All factors that get gathered up as ‘menopause symptoms’ and are then normalised within an ‘age-decline’ paradigm.
-But when you actually make the time to get the right nutrients into your body (and not necessarily from supplements), then surprisingly, many of these symptoms go away.
-Funny that.
+But when women make an attempt to get the right nutrients into them, (and not necessarily from supplements), then surprisingly, many of these symptoms go away.

 It was a long time before anyone understood why lemon juice cured diseases such as scurvy.
 But as nutrition research expanded and the role of all the vitamins were discovered, it was assumed that the scurvy was cured when sailors had enough ascorbic acid (Vitamin C).